-Section B. Rated Space Conditioning System Equipment Verification
+Section B. Rated Space Conditioning System Equipment Verification from Nameplate

+System Name or Identification/Tag: This field is filled out automatically.
+It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

+System Location or Area Served: This field is filled out automatically.
+It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

+Indoor unit Name: This field is filled out automatically.
+It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

 Outdoor Condenser or Package Unit - Installed Manufacturer Name, Data from Nameplate of Installed system component: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

-Outdoor Condenser or Package Unit - Installed Manufacturer Name, Data from the Directory used to certify product performance for the rated system component: Enter the Manufacturer’s name for the condenser as it appears in the Directory.
-For Package units, this will be the only Manufacturer’s name.

 Outdoor Condenser or Package Unit - Installed Model Number, Data from Nameplate of Installed system component: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

-Outdoor Condenser or Package Unit - Installed Model Number, Data from the Directory used to certify product performance for the rated system component: Enter the Manufacturer’s model number for the condenser as it appears in the Directory.
-For Package units, this will be the only model number required.

 Inside Coil - Installed Manufacturer Name, Data from Nameplate of Installed system component: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

-Inside Coil - Installed Manufacturer Name, Data from the Directory used to certify product performance for the rated system component: Enter the Manufacturer’s name for the inside coil (aka, indoor coil, evaporator coil) as it appears in the Directory.
-For package units and fan coil units, there is no separate inside coil, so enter “N/A”.

 Inside Coil - Installed Model Number, Data from Nameplate of Installed system component: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

-Inside Coil - Installed Model Number, Data from the Directory used to certify the rated system component: Enter the Manufacturer’s model number for the inside coil (aka, indoor coil, evaporator coil) as it appears in the Directory.
-For package units and fan coil units, there is no separate inside coil, so enter “N/A”.
+For systems where there is no separate inside coil “N/A” will be automatically entered.

-Air Handler/Furnace - Installed Manufacturer Name, Data from Nameplate of Installed system component: This field is filled out automatically.
+Air Handler, Furnace or Fan Coil - Installed Manufacturer Name, Data from Nameplate of Installed system component: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

-Air Handler/Furnace - Installed Manufacturer Name, Data from the directory used to certify product performance for the rated system component: If not using AHRI, user has the option to select “N/A.” Enter the Manufacturer’s name for the air handler/furnace as it appears in the directory.
-For package units there is no separate air handler, so enter “N/A”.
-Also enter “N/A” if a specific furnace or air handler is not called out in the directory, as indicated in Section A, above.

-Air Handler/Furnace - Installed Model Number, Data from Nameplate of Installed system component: This field is filled out automatically.
+Air Handler, Furnace or Fan Coil - Installed Model Number, Data from Nameplate of Installed system component: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document

-Air Handler/Furnace - Installed Model Number, Data from the directory used to certify product performance for the rated system component: If not using AHRI, user has the option to select “N/A”.
-Enter the Manufacturer’s model number for the air handler/furnace as it appears in the directory.
-For package units there is no separate air handler, so enter “N/A”.
-Also enter “N/A” if a specific furnace or air handler is not called out in the directory, as indicated in Section A, above.